shadowsnow124/touchpad-reload/README.md

     After rebooting, you're good to go!

 6.  **Test the Fix (Optional):**
-    After rebooting and logging in, put your laptop to sleep (e.g., close the lid or select "Suspend").
+    After rebooting and logging in, put your laptop to sleep.
 Then, wake it up.
 Your touchpad should now work as normal.

 ## 🗑️ Uninstallation